Thakur-15x/Food-Delivery-Website/README.md

 # Frontend
- A single page frontend food Website.
+ A single page frontend of a Restaurants Website.
 Responsive in all browsers and devices.